-S&T capabilities is critical to effective response and speeding recovery as the frequency, severity, and cost of many of disasters continues to increase (Munich RE, 2018; Coronese and others, 2019).
+Each year, communities across the United States are devastated by disasters (NOAA 2020).
+As the frequency, severity, and cost of many of disasters continues to increase (Munich RE, 2018; Coronese and others, 2019).
+Using S&T capabilities is critical to effective response and speeding recovery.
 These capabilities will continue to grow through innovation and broader application.
-Facilitating scientific research during disasters can help reduce the effects of subsequent disasters and may shed light on how response and recovery efforts can be improved.
-Steps taken to ensure that the S&T community and the EM community can support each other during disaster responses will enable these advances to continue at a pace that can match that of disasters our Nation may face in the future.
-This report highlights the existing collaborations and exchanges that occur between these two communities, and identifies areas where new collaborations and innovative solutions could improve these interactions over time.
+Facilitating scientific research during disasters can help reduce the impacts of subsequent disasters and may shed light on how response and recovery efforts can be improved.
+Steps taken to ensure that the science and technology community (hereafter broadly referred to as the "S&T community") and the emergency management community can support each other during disaster responses will enable these advances to continue at a pace that can match that of disasters our nation may face in the future.
+This report both highlights the existing collaborations and exchanges that occur between these two communities, as well as identifies areas where new collaborations and innovative solutions could be found to improve these interactions over time.